 In an interview with BBC last year, Mr Sirisena said: "I will never agree to international involvement in this matter.

 "We have more than enough specialists, experts and knowledgeable people in our country to solve our internal issues."

 Ms Pearson said forgoing international involvement could deter those who had fled from coming back.

 "The reality is, why would you want to come back when the prosecutors [against the Tamils] are still walking around?" she asked.

 She also called on the Sri Lankan government to repeal the “draconian” Prevention of Terrorism Act, as set out in the resolution.

 Many people imprisoned under the act were charged after reportedly being tortured to confess, Ms Pearson says.

-"But they still haven’t done that ," she said.
+"But they still haven’t done that [repeal the act]," she said.